kingluddite/web-dev-notes/cms/wordpress/bootstrap-wp-tutorial/bootstrap-wordpress-part-4.md

 ### [Add Featured Image](https://codex.wordpress.org/Post_Thumbnails)

-Featured Image is an image that is chosen as the representative image for Posts, Pages or Custom Post Types.
+Featured Image is an image chosen as the representative image for Posts, Pages or Custom Post Types.
 The display of this image is up to the theme.
-This is especially useful for "magazine-style" themes where each post has an image.
+This is useful for "magazine-style" themes where each post has an image.

 #### How do I start using featured images?
 Out of the box, `a featured image` doesn't appear.
-You have to add that option to your theme via `functions.php`
+You have to add that option to your theme via:

 `functions.php`